distantmagic/paddler/infra/tutorial-installing-llamacpp-aws-ec2-image-builder-via-aws-gui.md

    - Choose "Build" as the component type
    - Select "Linux" as the image OS
-   - Select "Ubuntu22.04" as the compatible OS version
+   - Select "Ubuntu 22.04" as the compatible OS version

    Provide the following as component names and contents in YAML format: